OWASP/wrongsecrets/README.md

     kubectl expose deployment secret-challenge --type=LoadBalancer --port=8080
     minikube service secret-challenge
 ```

 now you can use the provided ip-address and port to further play with the K8s variant (instead of localhost).

+With thanks to @bendehaan for accelerating the project.